projectcalico/calico/master/reference/calicoctl/resources/networkpolicy.md

 only applies to [WorkloadEndpoints]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/workloadendpoint) in that namespace.
 Two resources are in the same namespace if the namespace value is set the same on both.
-Select a namespace in a NetworkPolicy in the standard selector by using `projectcalico.org/namespace` as the label name and a namespace name as the value to compare against, e.g., `projectcalico.org/namespace == "default"`.
 See [GlobalNetworkPolicy]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/globalnetworkpolicy) for non-namespaced Network Policy.

 NetworkPolicy resources can be used to define network connectivity rules between groups of Calico endpoints and host endpoints, and